Tour Details at a glance

 Entrance fees for all sites listed as part of the itinerary

 Drinks, meal tips, laundry and other items of a personal nature

 This tour uses a variety of accommodation.
 From heritage hotels to staying in forts, palaces and castles, we experience a wide range of accommodation styles.
 Hotel rooms are twin share with private bathrooms with western style toilets.
 Although most rooms will be air-conditioned, a few may be fan-cooled.

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD590 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should however you not want to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD650 will be payable.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

 Amber Palace, Jantar Mantar, city walk, Bollywood movie (Jaipur)

 Village Safari (Bijaipur)

 City Palace, Cooking class, Traditional dance show, Lake Cruise (Udaipur)